Simon Davidmann President & CEO of Imperas Software elected as Chair of the OpenHW Verification Task Group

 About Imperas

 Imperas is the leading provider of RISC-V processor models, hardware design verification solutions, and virtual prototypes for software simulation.
-Imperas, along with Open Virtual Platforms (OVP), promotes open-source model availability for a spectrum of processors, IP vendors, CPU architectures, system IP and reference platform models of processors and systems ranging from simple single core bare metal platforms to full heterogeneous multi-core systems booting SMP Linux.
-All models are available from Imperas at www.imperas.com and the Open Virtual Platforms (OVP) website.
+Imperas, along with Open Virtual Platforms (OVP), promotes open-source model availability for a spectrum of processors, IP vendors, CPU architectures, system IP and reference platform models of processors and systems ranging from simple single core bare metal platforms to full heterogeneous multicore systems booting SMP Linux.
+All models are available from Imperas at www.imperas.com and the Open Virtual Platforms (OVP) website at www.OVPworld.org.

 |